30 Baby Names Inspired by Classic Books

 Franny

-While there are many males with the name, J.D.
+While there are many males with this name, J.D.
 Salinger gave the name to his famous female character, Franny Glass.
-It can stand on its own or be a nickname for Francis.
+It can stand on its own or be a nickname for Francis/Frances.

 Jo

-The heroine of Little Women may have been named Josephine, but Jo is what we really know her by and has the added benefit of being gender-neutral.
+The heroine of Little Women may have been named Josephine, but Jo is what we really know her by and has the added benefit of being a great gender-neutral name option.

 Laurie

-Also from Little Women, Laurie is everyone’s favorite boy-next-door.
-Though a nickname for the character, Theodore Laurence, Laurie is a solid name in itself, associated with laurel wreaths, a symbol of victory.
+Also from Little Women, Laurie is everyone’s favorite boy next door.
+Though a nickname for the character, Theodore Laurence, Laurie is a solid name in itself.

 Toni